 If you are consistently landing exhausted fish that require extensive efforts at resuscitation, you should consider using heavier tackle.

 Contrary to some reports, there are no new saltwater fish handling regulations in Florida.
 However, the FWC has recently been reminding anglers about existing rules that are meant to protect fish when they can’t be taken.

 However, we also don’t want to discourage the fun and excitement of catching fish and documenting the catch, whether for records or the personal satisfaction that comes with sharing this experience with friends and family.
-That’s why we are attempting to inform the public about safe catch and release techniques, and the harm that can be caused to fish that are handled roughly or held out of the water too long.
-That is the approach our law enforcement officers are taking, and only egregious cases of mishandling or unequivocal “possession” of an illegal fish would be pursued.
+That’s why we want to inform the public about safe catch and release techniques, and the harm that can be caused to fish that are handled roughly or held out of the water too long.

 Florida’s anglers should be proud of their conservation efforts.
 They have helped to restore or sustain valuable fisheries, including snook, red drum and spotted seatrout.
 As the number of anglers continues to grow and our coastal habitats come under increasing stress, it becomes more important than ever to release those fish that cannot be harvested in as good a condition as possible.
 The next angler will thank you for it.